lundqvistr/manual_medfak_research_data/manual.md

 There are legal requirements for the archiving of completed research projects: _what_, _how_, _for how long_ are typical questions.
 Universities and health care providers have their own implementations for the procedures involved.

 #### Suggestions or style guides for particular software systems
-The software systems in use encompass a range of systems, from spreadsheets to more comprehensive systems specifically designed for statistical analyses.
+Software used for statistical analyses encompass a range of systems, from spreadsheets to more comprehensive systems specifically designed for statistics.
 If you search for style guides or more general suggestions for how a particular system should be used, you can probably find many sources.
+A couple of examples can be found here, see [Style guides](style-guides).

 ## Principles for data file organization
 The most important advice is however to be as _consistent_ as possible irrespective of the chosen structure.